-Borradaile Trust is a Home for the aged, the creation based upon a vision of the late Dorothy Bell in 1951, wife of the late Reverend Lionel Borradaile Bell.
+Borradaile Trust is a retirement village in Marondera, Zimbabwe, the creation based upon a vision of the late Dorothy Bell in 1951, wife of the late Reverend Lionel Borradaile Bell.
 The history of those early days makes interesting reading on its own ..

 We are now also registered in the U.K. under the auspices of “The Thomas Benyon Settlement Trust” - Charity No. 271133.

 We have been blessed, and indeed are still being blessed by well-wishers, who very kindly donate on a regular basis without which we would have had to close long ago.
-We have had to draw heavily on reserves, which are now getting to a dangerously low level, and unless the situation improves soon, we are heading for disaster.
+We have had to draw heavily on reserves, which are now getting to a dangerously low level.
 Our local farming community who so generously supported us in the past is now virtually non-existent, so we find we have to rely on outside support to a much greater degree than before.